davidad/davidad.github.io/source/_posts/2014-03-16-infosec-the-product-design-correspondence.markdown

 system which provides authenticity and non-repudiation also provides integrity.

 One place where InfoSec and product design overlap is **availability**.
-The product design version of availability is that a user wishes to access to system through some communications channel, and it must be able to respond.
-The InfoSec version is that an attacker wishes to cause the system to stop responding to legitimate users (usually, though not always, via [denial of service](http://en.wikipedia.org/wiki/Denial-of-service_attack) techniques), and the attacker must be unable to do this.
+The product design version of availability is that a user wishes to access our system through some communications channel, and it must be able to respond.
+The InfoSec version is that an attacker wishes to cause our system to stop responding to legitimate users (usually, though not always, via [denial of service](http://en.wikipedia.org/wiki/Denial-of-service_attack) techniques), and the attacker must be unable to do this.